Preparing Time Capsule Retrieval Folders

 Why two separate Retrieval Folders?
 If this is a generational adventure for your family, your young children or grandchildren, you will keep one folder for yourself.
 But you need a fail-safe backup too.

-You will want to give a copy of this folder to a relative you can expect to trust with the goods.
+You will want to give a copy of this folder (or hard disk or thumb drive) to a relative you can expect to trust with the goods.
 This is most important for longer duration adventures.
 People die, forget, lose files, change their minds…whatever.
 As a matter of fact, it’s very common to forget important facts about time capsules and their placement.
 So make duplicate copies as soon as you return from your trek and resolve this future problem quickly.

 You may want to place your drop site GPS coordinates on file with the International Time Capsule Society.
 Their latest form can be downloaded from our References page.
 The Society will retain the detail of your time capsule placement and ensure that the data is made available to your descendants in case other retrieval information is lost.
 Keep the link and contact information of the International Time Capsule Society with your most secure possessions, in a safe deposit box, or with your legal files.